fbcaires/filipebcaires.com/content/publication/mwsporg/index.md

 ---
 abstract: This paper provides empirical evidence that firms' internal organization and associated pay policies shape the propagation of minimum wage spillovers.
 Rigid, tournament-like firms use between-level pay differentials to incentivize workers and respond to minimum wage hikes by raising wages up the hierarchy, amplifying spillovers.
 Flexible firms rely more on individual wage-setting and can limit spillovers.
-I study these mechanisms through a simple model of firm organization and pay policies.
-Using rich administrative employer-employee data from Portugal, I study two minimum wage hikes and construct measures of firm rigidity to examine how organizational structure shapes the strength of spillovers.
-Spillovers from the minimum wage reach the 47$^{th}$ percentile of the wage distribution, and represent around 40\% of the direct effect on minimum wage workers.
-I show that spillovers are up to 40\% stronger in rigid firms, with well-defined hierarchies and structured pay policies.
-These findings have broader implications for a wide range of shocks that shift relative pay within firms.
+Using rich administrative employer-employee data from Portugal, I construct measures of firm rigidity to examine how organizational structure shapes the strength of spillovers.
+Spillovers from the minimum wage reach the 47th percentile of the wage distribution, and represent around 40% of the direct effect on minimum wage workers.
+I show that spillovers are up to 40% stronger in rigid firms.
+I build a simple model of firm organization and pay policies that helps rationalize these findings.
+The result has broad implications for a wide range of shocks that shift relative pay within firms.
 authors:
 - admin
 date: "2024-12-15T00:00:00Z"
 doi: ""
 featured: false
+presentations: "_Presented at_: EUI; OECD; SciencesPo; HEC Montreal; McGill University"
+comments: <u>Draft Available Upon Request.</u>
 #image:
 #  caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/s9CC2SKySJM)'
 #  focal_point: ""